- > About MANA

 Pioneering a new paradigm in materials development

-- ■ Construct a worldwide network of nanotechnology research centers
+- ■ Construct a worldwide network to accelerate

-More then half of MANA researchers are non-Japanese.
+More than half of MANA researchers are non-Japanese.

 A government program to create "globally visible research centers".